dimitrisSaligkaras/Comparing-M.L-Algorithms/README.md

 # Comparing-M.L-Algorithms
-Machine Learning Algorithms using Python
+Machine Learning Algorithms using Python and the well known iris dataset.